Arnav-panjla/ChainVerse_314/README.md

 - **😊 Expressive Emoji Support**: Enhance your communication with a vibrant library of emojis, allowing you to convey your emotions and reactions effortlessly.

+- **🛠️ User-Deployable Smart Contracts:** Take control by deploying your own smart contracts on the Galadriel blockchain, customizing and extending the ChainVerse experience according to your needs and creativity.

 ---

 ## 🧭 **Table of Contents**